Whelk Permit Byelaw 2016

 Holders of a Whelk Permit are required to complete returns forms issued by Eastern IFCA.
 These are to be completed each month including when no fishing has occurred.

 Permit conditions are issued, varied or revoked through the process set out in Schedule 1 of the byelaw.
-This includes a consultation and the production of an impact assessment.
+This includes a consultation and the production of an impact assessment and in accordance with the formal operating procedure agreed by the Authority.

 Table 1.
 Permit Conditions for whelk fishers (click here for printable version )